 Warm and generous hospitality is one of the hallmarks of a Middle Eastern feast and Yalla Sawa reflects this in spades.
 The cosy corner restaurant in Cronulla is run by a local Lebanese family, who are renowned for food packed with personality (they have stakes in the beloved Brass Monkey live music venue, too).
 Order the dips, the fluffy falafel made from 'mum's recipe' and anointed with tahini sauce and the lamb shank tagine, which thrums with spice and sweetness.

 With sweeping ocean views, Sealevel Restaurant and Bar offers high quality dining, dishing up a modern Australian menu with French and Italian influences.
 Focusing on seafood, you will enjoy a rich experience evoking all of the senses while soaking up the views of Cronulla's sandy stretch of beaches.

 Watch the sun fade out and the lights of the Sutherland Shire blink on.
 Head out for a pre - dinner drink or night cap.
-Start at the Blind Bear -- Cronulla's first small bar -- then connect the dots between a few of the Shire's best bars -- from Croydon Lane Wine and Tapas Bar, the Lever Bar, presented by Grind Espresso in Cronulla up to Sutherland to Mexican inspired Frank & Blanco.
+Start at the Blind Bear -- Cronulla's first small bar -- then connect the dots between a few of the Shire's best bars -- from Croydon Lane Wine and Tapas Bar, Cony's Cronulla presented by Grind Espresso and Baker Lane in Cronulla up to the Black Swan Wine Bar in Caringbah.